pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/adding-helm-chart-repository.md

       version: v0.5.0
 ```

-In case the chart repository is backed by HTTP basic authentication, the username and password strings is required in [configuration](http://localhost:1313/docs/operator-manual/piped/configuration-reference/#chartrepository).
+In case the chart repository is backed by HTTP basic authentication, the username and password strings are required in [configuration](http://localhost:1313/docs/operator-manual/piped/configuration-reference/#chartrepository).